earthlab/earthlab.github.io/_posts/courses/intermediate-earth-data-science-textbook/data-stories/lidar-intro/2018-02-05-lidar04-chm-dtm-dsm.md

 1. **Digital Terrain Model (or DTM):** ground elevation.
 2. **Digital Surface Model (or DSM):** top of the surface (imagine draping a sheet over the canopy of a forest
-3. **Canopy Height Model (CHM):** the elevation of the Earth's surface - and it sometimes also called a DEM or digital elevation model.
+3. **Canopy Height Model (CHM):** the height or residual distance between the ground and the top of the of objects above the ground.
+This includes the actual heights of trees, builds and any other objects on the earth's surface.
+This CHM is created by subtracting the DTM from the DSM.

 ## Three Important Lidar Data Products: CHM, DEM, DSM